-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 Kamarck also floated Adm.
 William H. McRaven, who was in charge of the raid that killed Osama bin Laden.
 McRaven penned an op-ed in the Times last week, headlined, "Our Republic Is Under Attack From the President."

-But running a late-entry-military-leader into the Democratic primary has been tried before.
+But running a late-entry military leader into the Democratic primary has been tried before.
 In 2004, nervous Democrats urged Gen. Wesley Clark to launch an ill-fated campaign, because they didn't like that someone viewed as too liberal was ahead (Gov. Howard Dean of Vermont) and the other leading candidate was seen as too uninspiring (John Kerry).

 George W. Bush's approval rating in the last Gallup poll before Election Day was still 48%.
 It eventually hit 57% in early 2005 before nosediving, as the Iraq war spiraled.
 That and an economic collapse led to Obama's 2008 victory.